joetjo/jopLauncher/README.md

 > **SbSGL**

-> [No login/No internet access]
+> No login/No internet access
-> The Simple but Smart Game Launcher"
+> The Simple but Smart Game Launcher
 > Old School GUI

-Global game management platform that do not need internet, do not need any registering, do no store data into the cloud, do not need access to your game account.... and discover automatically which game is running ( with a light and configurable prerequisite on where to install game ).
+Global game management platform that do not need internet, do not need any registering, do no store data into the cloud, do not need to access to your game account.... and discover automatically which game is running ( with a light and configurable prerequisite on where to install game ).

 > All the recorded data are local and nothing is published.
 Local data are not protected ( protection rely on your local account on your laptop/desktop )